 Ginnungagap Theory, The

-Theory advanced to explain why the entire universe has not been converted to a single technosphere by the earliest intelligent beings or any of their successors.
+The Ginnungagap Theory was advanced to explain why the entire universe has not been converted to a single technosphere by the earliest intelligent beings or any of their successors.

 Most explanations of the revised Fermi Paradox fail due to the existence of intergalactic missions — most proposed threats or developments leading to the destruction (or other ending) of a civilization will only affect the part that remains nonmobile and within the same galaxy.
 Given the number of longshot expeditions outwards it seems unlikely any conceivable threat could wipe out all traces (and hence expansion tendencies) of the Terragens.

 The Ginnungagap Theory suggests that there exists something in intergalactic space that prevents travel (the passive form) or that intergalactic travel attempts arouse hostile action from these "dwellers in the void".
 This would explain the longevity of certain alien species that are not particularly expansive, while other species have vanished early on.
 The nature of the dwellers remains conjectural, but one possibility is clarketech civilizations existing within the extragalactic quintessence field.